LERCAutomation/DataExtractor-UserGuide/preface/preface.rst

 Licensing
 =========

-The code for the Data Searches Tool is 'open source' and is released under the `GNU General Public License (GPL) v3 <http://www.gnu.org/licenses/gpl.html>`_.
+The code for the Data Extractor Tool is 'open source' and is released under the `GNU General Public License (GPL) v3 <http://www.gnu.org/licenses/gpl.html>`_.
 Users are free to install it on as many computers as they like, and to redistribute it according to the GPLv3 license.

 This guide is released under the `GNU Free Documentation License (FDL) v1.3 <http://www.gnu.org/licenses/fdl.html>`_.
 Permission is granted to copy, distribute and/or modify this document under the terms of the license.